EllieChen-Git/GraphQL-Basics/README.md

 });
 ```

-2. Code to query GraphQL in browswer (http://localhost:5000/graphql)
+2. Code to query GraphQL in browser (http://localhost:5000/graphql)

 ```javascript
 {